bjerkio/google-cloud-logger-slack/README.md

 [sink]: https://cloud.google.com/logging/docs/export/configure_export_v2
 [search query]: https://cloud.google.com/logging/docs/view/advanced-queries

-### _Offload Requests_ to Slack API
+### Turn structured logs to well-formatted Slack messages

-This package is designed to solve two issues, a) forward information from Cloud Logger and b) offload requests to Slack API.
+This package solves two issues, a) forwarding information from Cloud Logger to Slack and b) offload requests to Slack API / webhooks.

-Sometimes we want to be notified on Slack when something happends, let's say a user is created or a customer subscribed to your service.
-Since we have a state-of-the-art logging system listening in on the application outputs we can output a message or even better a JSON object.
-This object is dumped to Cloud Logger, which you create a [sink]s to route log entries to this library.
-This library can consume what we call [slack object]s, which is basicly the same as you would send to either the Slack API or webhook.
+Sometimes we want to be notified on Slack when something happens – let's say a user is created or a customer subscribed to your service.
+Since out the output of our application is hooked into Cloud Logging, we can output a message or a JSON object (structured logging).
+With a sink, we can route log entites to this library through Google PubSub.

+To create more than just a simple message, you can use [slack object]s, which is the same as you would send to either the Slack API or webhooks to create well-formatted slack messages.

-The result is that your Kubernetes Pod, Cloud Run or Cloud Functions instance can dump a simple JSON object to the log and your team can see it in a channel.
+Let your Kubernetes Pod, Cloud Run or Cloud Functions focus on core business, and let distribute your logging to Slack with this library!

 [pulumi-callback]:
   https://www.pulumi.com/blog/simple-serverless-programming-with-google-cloud-functions-and-pulumi/